 Now let’s place the Waves WNS on the voice recording channel and have a look at its interface.

-So, it possesses a really straightforward and interface.
+So, it possesses a really straightforward interface.
 WNS is not intended for surgical removal of specific short-term interferences.
-On the contrary, it is a general noise suppressor that will preserve the dialogue and suppress unwanted signal simply and smoothly, with natural sound and minimal artefacts.
+On the contrary, it is a general noise suppressor that will preserve the dialogue and suppress unwanted signal simply and smoothly, with natural sound and minimal artifacts.
 Therefore, we see the minimal set of parameters like Threshold, Frequency range sliders, Smoothing slider and Suggest option.